KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 The last stage of this step one is to add the graphics side of the application, for that we will need two modules: ``antara::gaming::sfml::graphic_system`` and ``antara::gaming::sfml::input::system`` which have these following headers, respectively: ``#include <antara/gaming/sfml/graphic.system.hpp>`` and ``#include <antara/gaming/sfml/input.system.hpp>``.

-Now in the body of the constructor of our class ``flappy_bird_world`` we will load the graphic system, then we will initialize input system with the window coming from the loaded graphic system.
+Now in the body of the constructor of our class ``flappy_bird_world`` we will load the graphic system, then initialize the input system with the window from the graphic system.

 .. code-block:: cpp